clnstrt/cleanstart-containers/containers/postgres/sample-project/kubernetes/README.md

-🚀 PostgreSQL on Kubernetes with Cleanstart Lightweight Image
+🚀 PostgreSQL on Kubernetes with Cleanstart Image

 A comprehensive Kubernetes deployment solution for PostgreSQL using the cleanstart/postgres:latest image.
 This repository provides production-ready manifests and examples for deploying PostgreSQL in Kubernetes environments.